martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

     * 2a
     * 2b
     * 2c
-1. Go back to Intents - `FreeBed` and enter the following utterances (notice how the `Ward` entity is automatically tagged as you do this)
+1. Go back to Intents > `FreeBed` and enter the following utterances (notice how the `Ward` entity is automatically tagged as you do this)
     * Is there a free bed on ward 1a?
     * Where can I find a free bed on ward 1b?
     * Is there a bed free on ward 2c?

 ### 2.5 Add additional custom entity with prebuilt entity (optional step)
-1. Select Entities - `Manage prebuilt entities`, select `datetimev2`
+1. Under Entities, click `Manage prebuilt entities`, select `datetimev2`
-1. Add another new intent named `DischargeDate`, add as many ways of asking for patient discharge information eg:
+1. Add another new intent named `DischargeDate`, add as many ways of asking for patient discharge information (at least 5).
+Here are some exmaples:
     * Who is being discharged today?
     * Who is going home tomorrow?
     * Which patients are going home next week?